 I got the impression that Fairstein wanted the boys to be punished simply because they were there.
 When she insisted that the DNA belonged to a sixth boy that got away, I couldn’t help but roll my eyes.
 It didn’t make sense to me that they didn’t explore the possibility that one person was responsible and that one person was still out there, possibly hurting other people.
 All the time they spent forcing false confessions and trying to prosecute innocent teenagers could have been spent trying to find the actual rapist.

 Every kid needs support, and I can’t imagine going through an ordeal like this without my parents by my side.
 Antron’s father had abstained from being at the trial and claimed that he was “working on some things”.
 He also stayed out of the house and virtually disappeared from his son’s life until he showed up after half of the trial was already over.
 He probably didn’t want to see his son there fighting for his innocence and freedom.
 However, he’d also gotten extremely upset when his son refused to lie about being involved in the rape.
-I’m not yet why he left and can only speculate.
+I’m not yet sure why he left and can only speculate.
 When he did show up and get on the witness stand, his absence proved to be a major hindrance.
-I got the impression that Fairstein wanted the boys to be punished simply because they were there.
-She was very firm in that someone should be punished and didn’t seem to consider that it was best to let the five go and further pursue the one who was actually guilty.e didn’t know what was going on and was very unprepared for the questioning.
+He didn’t know what was going on and was very unprepared for questioning.

 The trial really pushed and pulled on my emotions because of the small victories within (sock DNA, confusion of where the rape occurred), but I still knew the verdict was coming.
-The emotion on the boys’ faces was devestating.
-Their fates had be decided based on lies and prejudice.
+The emotion on the boys’ faces was devastating.
+Their fates had been decided based on lies and prejudice.